 2. Stash fractional share investing

 Stash was founded in 2015, and has built a flexible and informative investment platform for beginners.
-Like Acorns, you can fund your Stash account with round-ups (note 1 below), recurring deposits (note 2), and one time deposits.
+Like Acorns, you can fund your Stash account with round-ups (1), recurring deposits (2), and one time deposits.

 The ETFs you’ll find on Stash are well-known ones, but Stash has renamed them for their investors’ clarity.
-For example, Clean & Green ETF is Stash’s name for the iShares Global Clean Energy Fund.Some of Stash’s other ETF options include Women Who Lead, American Innovators, Combat Carbon, (note 3) and more. (note 4)
+For example, Clean & Green ETF is Stash’s name for the iShares Global Clean Energy Fund.Some of Stash’s other ETF options include Women Who Lead, American Innovators, Combat Carbon, and more.
+(4)

-Stash has three plans for investors to choose from:
+Stash has two plans for investors to choose from:

-- Growth $3/month (note 5): Personal investment account and tax-advantaged Roth or Traditional IRA (note 6)
+- Growth $3/month (5): Personal investment account and tax-advantaged Roth or Traditional IRA (6) , and Smart Portfolio

-All Stash accounts come with access to a banking account, including the Stock-Back® card, a debit card that earns you pieces of stock when you use it.
+All Stash accounts come with access to a banking account, including the Stock-Back® Card(8), a debit card that earns you pieces of stock when you use it(11).

 Betterment is a true robo-advisor — you select your savings or investing goal and Betterment offers a strategic investment approach for you.